l2plus/imola_module_5_spring_boot/README.md

 - In memory db must be used for testing purpose - done
 - Implement repository testing -- some @DataJpaTest methods implemented to check repository mechanisms -- done
-- Implement unit tests  -- partial
+- Implement unit tests  -- done
-- Implement tests for RestController using mock mvc
+----> - Implement tests for RestController using mock mvc
-- Implement integration tests
+----> - Implement integration tests